platomav/MEAnalyzer/README.md

 - Detection of unique mobile Apple Macintosh Engine firmware SKUs
 - Advanced detection & validation of Engine region's firmware Size
 - Ability to analyze multiple files by drag & drop or by input path
-- Ability to unpack Engine x86 firmware CSME 11+, CSTXE 3+, CSSPS 4+
+- Ability to unpack CSE firmware CSME 11+, CSTXE 3+ and CSSPS 4+
 - Ability to detect & analyze Integrated Firmware Image (IFWI/BPDT)
 - Ability to detect & categorize firmware which require attention
 - Ability to validate Engine RSA Signature and Region table checksums